Chord Sobolev inequalities: Introduction

-where $|\nabla f(x)|$ denotes the Euclidean norm of the gradient of $f$ and $\|f\|_{p}=\big(\int_{\rn}|f(x)|^pdx\big)^{1/p}$ denotes the $L^p$ norm of $f$.
-The notation $\omega_n=\pi^{n/2}/\Gamma(n/2+1)$ stands for the volume of the unit ball in $\rn$ and $\Gamma$ is the gamma function.
+where $|\nabla f(x)|$ is the Euclidean norm of the gradient of $f$ and $\|f\|_{p}=\big(\int_{\rn}|f(x)|^pdx\big)^{1/p}$ is the $L^p$ norm of $f$.
+Here $\omega_n=\pi^{n/2}/\Gamma(n/2+1)$ denotes the volume of the unit ball in $\rn$ and $\Gamma$ is the gamma function.
 This inequality lies at the interface of analysis and geometry, linking isoperimetric phenomena with functional inequalities, and has been the subject of extensive and influential research; see, e.g., \cite{Aub, BH, DEFFL, FN, FZ, HV, Ho, Yau, Zh4}.
-The inequality extends to functions of bounded variation, serving as a functional analogue of the classical {\it isoperimetric inequality} (see, e.g., \cite{Aub2, BZ, Ci, Fed, FF}).
+It extends to functions of bounded variation, serving as a functional analogue of the classical {\it isoperimetric inequality} (see, e.g., \cite{Aub2, BZ, Ci, Fed, FF}).
 For a measurable set $E\subset\rn$, the classical isoperimetric inequality states that

 where $S(E)$ and $|E|$ denote the surface area and volume of $E$, respectively.